Making Suffering Meaningful

-But we take comfort in the fact that as Jesus, God experienced suffering, both physical pain and mental anguish.
-He cried over Jerusalem.
-And Jesus infused suffering with meaning.
+But we take comfort in the fact that as Jesus, God experienced suffering, both mental anguish and excruciating physical pain.
+He cried over Jerusalem and the death of his friend Lazarus.
+He died by the cruelest execution Romans invented.
+In doing so, Jesus infused suffering with meaning.
 By his agony and death, Jesus redeemed the world.
-When we unite our suffering with his and offer it to the Father, we share his cross, we participate in the act of redemption.
+When we unite our suffering with his and offer it to the Father, we share his cross, we become partners in his act of redemption.

 Because of Jesus, although we don’t understand suffering, we can turn it into something holy.
 And we can make it useful.
 It is rather like transforming coal into diamonds.
 The Catholic attitude toward suffering helps us live through it with peace, patience, and hope.
-We know that beyond suffering lies new life.
+We know that beyond all suffering lies new life.

 When we meet with suffering we can always “kiss it up” to God.
-When have you put your suffering to good use?